heroku514/useful-scripts/windows/README.md

 2. Check your internet connection
 3. Verify that no other installation of the same application is in progress
 4. Check Windows Event Viewer for any installation-related errors
+5. For Docker Desktop:
+   - Ensure your Windows version supports WSL 2
+   - Check if virtualization is enabled in BIOS
+   - Verify Windows features are properly enabled